 The WoW Mythic+ tier lists may change, but the factors that make this or that class stand out remain.
 We are going to use a combination of Damage, Utility, and Survivability to push high keys as criteria to rank specs.

-• Utility.
-In Mythic+, utility is something that allows dungeons to be completed more smoother and easier.
+- Utility.
+In Mythic+, utility is something that allows dungeons to be completed more smoothly and easily.
 For example, Druid’s Mark of the Wild is an example of a class with unique party-wide buffs that are always rewarded.
-If you do not have it in your group, inviting a “worse” spec is OK to get that utility.

-• Survivability.
-Spec with high survivability, self-sustain, or immunities will contribute additional value towards the rankings.
+- Survivability.
+Specs with high survivability, self-sustain, or immunities will contribute additional value towards the rankings.
 New bosses and trash deal high amounts of damage, and this tier list is about a combination of damage and survivability.
-Even target-capped classes can now shine due to the fact that tanks can’t pull half of the dungeon as they did in Shadowlands.

-But before going further into Tier Lists, make sure to bookmark our detailed The War Within Hero Talents Guide, as this new feature will show its impact on Mythic+ and Raids.
+But before going further into Tier Lists, make sure to bookmark our detailed Midnight WoW Apex Talents Guide, as this new feature will show its impact on Mythic+ and Raids.
 Keep updated with us.

 Mythic+ DPS Tier List

-Below we have The War Within Patch 11.2.7 Mythic+ DPS rankings for M+ dungeons.
+Below we have Midnight Patch 12.0 Mythic+ DPS rankings for M+ dungeons.
 We consider different factors, such as current patch changes and 4-piece tier-set activation, and also use Mythic+ Score from the official Blizzard leaderboard as a metric for evaluating specs.

-📌 Note: Tier list updated for Season 3.
+📌 Tier list updated for WoW Midnight Pre-Patch.

 S-Tier

-In the S-tier, we have the dominant meta specs.
+In the S-tier, we have the dominant meta specs for WoW Midnight.
 Groups with these specs can easily bypass troubles and do better in every situation.

 Fury Warrior